EzieVee/CodeWars/README.md

 ## Optimizations

 I will occassionaly go back to my solution, and look for a more concise answer.
-At times, I will also try to approach my solution using different methods or modern approaches.
+At times, I will also try to approach my solutions using different methods, as well as revise lines for better readability.

 ## Lessons Learned: